 - a.
-The advisor, who will act as the chairperson of the Board. - b.
+The advisor, who will act as the chairperson of the Board.
+In special cases the Dean may instruct, after consulting with the advisor, that a different member of the examiners' board will serve as the chairperson. - b.
 One or two academic staff members of the rank of lecturer or higher, or a member of the research staff holding an equivalent degree. - c.
 A recognized authority in the field of the thesis, who is neither a member of the same department, nor has any relation to the candidate, nor is his direct supervisor at his workplace.
-In exceptional cases, an adjunct instructor from the same department may serve as an examiner according to the requirements of this sub-article, conditioned upon having no relation to the candidate. - d.
+In exceptional cases, an adjunct instructor from the same department may serve as an examiner according to the requirements of this sub-article, conditioned upon having no relation to the candidate.

+- d.
 It is recommended that at least one of the examiners will be of the same or a higher academic rank as the advisor/s. - e.
-In the case of two advisors the board will consist of at least four members, the main advisor acting as chairperson, while the associate advisor and other members will be appointed according to the articles b, c, d mentioned above. - f.
-Should the Dean decide to appoint an Examiners' Board of more than three members, the additional members will be appointed according to articles b, c, d mentioned above.
+In the case of two advisors the board will consist of at least four members, the main advisor acting as chairperson.
+In special cases the Dean may instruct, after consulting with the advisor, that a different member of the examiners' board will serve as the chairperson.
+The associate advisor and other members will be appointed according to the articles b, c, d mentioned above. - f.
+Should the Dean decide to appoint an Examiners' Board of more than three members, the additional members will be appointed according to articles b, c, d mentioned above. - g.

-- g.
 When the thesis is classified as a final paper, the Examiners' Board will consist of the advisor/s, and at least one additional expert examiner, having no relation to the student. - h.
 With the exception of the advisor/s, the examiners will be appointed after having expressed their consent to serve as examiners.
 The examiners must submit their written opinion not later than one month after receipt of the thesis/final paper for evaluation.